iosphere/ISHHoverBar/README.md

 **A floating `UIToolBar` replacement as seen in the iOS 10 Maps app, supporting both vertical and horizontal orientation.**

 It is designed to hover above your content and it plays nicely with auto layout.
+Combine it with [`ISHPullUp`](https://github.com/iosphere/ISHPullUp) to create a UI resembling the iOS 10 Maps app.

 `ISHHoverBarOrientationVertical` |  `ISHHoverBarOrientationHorizontal`
 :-------------------------:|:-------------------------: